aizubair21/aizubair21/README.md

-- 👋 Hi, I’m Amimul Ihsan Zubair as a web designer from Bangladesh.
+- 👋 Hi, I’m Amimul Ihsan Zubair as a php web developer from Bangladesh.
 - 👀 I’m interested to learn new thing everyday. and do some different jobs. that's not done yet.
 - 🌱 I’m currently pass my time through learning web development.
 Currently I'm  learning "Laravel" a PHP Framework.